-While the holiday season is still a little different this year, one of the things that has really been challenging clients is Christmas treat cravings FOMO (fear of missing out).
+While the holiday season has been different the last few years, one of the things that has really been challenging clients is Christmas treat cravings FOMO (fear of missing out).
 They’re having chocolates at work, holiday themed lattes on the drive, and diving in to all the goodies and cookies that have been baked at home.
 There is nothing wrong with enjoying festive treats, but if you’re finding it hard to balance with your goal of feeling healthier and eating well, you’re not alone!

 You can find a healthier (and still enjoyable) balance between Christmas treats and seasonal cravings and honouring your physical body.

 Step 1: Focus on treats you really love

 Christmas cravings can run away with you with the sheer variety of treats being pushed.
 Planning on cutting out all sugar or not eating any cookies will likely set you up for failure.
 That’s because harsh restriction actually triggers overeating.
 Your brain doesn’t trust that it will get enjoyable treats consistently so you end up gobbling them down as soon as your “willpower” breaks.
 The fix is to actually CHOOSE treats, and focus in on the ones you really love.

 Take a second and reflect; Which treats do you really look forward to?
 Which ones do you totally savour and enjoy?
 And more importantly, which ones are just okay or not really up your alley?
 Get clear on where you’d like to be able to say a resounding yes, and where a polite no thanks or re-gift is in order.
 Healthy eaters don’t eat “just because someone offered” and honour their boundaries by not eating to placate other people (we’ve all got a food pusher or two in our lives).